-Emergency response systems and procedures to the above listed emergencies are managed locally at campus level (i.e. Midland campus controls for Athlone campus and buildings; Midwest campus control for Limerick campus and buildings).
-TUS campusbased Units are responsible for identifying the emergencies that may arise from their directed work activities and from areas coming under their campus management control.
+Emergency response systems and procedures to the above listed emergencies are managed locally at campus level.
+TUS campus-based Units are responsible for identifying the emergencies that may arise from their directed work activities and from areas coming under their campus management control.